phael-exe/phael-exe/README.md

 <br>

-I'm a curious, dedicated, and hardworking individual, always looking to improve and grow.
-With a strong interest in Artificial Intelligence, I'm constantly expanding my skills in this field.
+I'm Raphael Alves, a tech enthusiast from Goiânia, Brazil.
+I'm a curious, dedicated, and hardworking person, always seeking to learn and grow.
+My passion lies in Artificial Intelligence, and I'm currently pursuing a Bachelor's degree in AI at UFG, building on my Technical degree in Electronics from IFG Goiânia.
-Driven by a desire to learn, I believe in consistent effort and am always striving for continuous improvement.
+Driven by a desire to learn, I believe in consistent effort and am always moving forward and enhancing my abilities.

 ---